WarrenWeckesser/numpy-notes/enhancements/gufunc-shape-only-params.md

-For example, the (simplified) `linspace` gufunc could be implemented with shape signature `(),()->(n)`, and the code would fill in the output parameter provded by the user based on its core dimension `n`.
+For example, the (simplified) `linspace` gufunc could be implemented with shape signature `(),()->(n)`, and the code would fill in the output parameter provided by the user based on its core dimension `n`.

 The obvious drawback with the method is that the user must provide the `out` parameter.
 If they want to use broadcasting, they must create `out` with